Who Says Physical Therapy Isn’t Fun?

 - orthotic consultations, such as for braces, or fractures

-A physician must prescribe physical therapy.
+A physician must prescribe physical therapy in order for services to begin.